-Also known as L-3,4-dihydroxyphenylalanine and levodopa, L-DOPA is a chemical used in many functions of the human body (as well as in some plants and animals too).
+Also known as L-3,4-dihydroxyphenylalanine, L-DOPA is a chemical used in many functions of the human body (as well as in some plants and animals too).

 It is best known as the direct precursor to the neurotransmitter dopamine.

 Here are the amino acid precursors, L-Phenylalanine and L-Tyrosine, as well as the end products in this chain.
 As you can see L-DOPA is not just converted into dopamine but is also a precursor to norepinephrine and then epinephrine (aka noradrenaline and adrenaline).

 Not pictured here, L-DOPA is also a precursor, several steps removed, from the skin color pigment melanin.
 There are several other conversions as well, but these are the most studied.

 Besides being a precursor to some very important neurotransmitters and hormones, L-Dopa is also used by the brain and CNS to mediate neurotrophic factor release.
 Basically, it functions as a neurotransmitter on its own.1

 A very important function of L-DOPA is that it crosses the blood-brain barrier, which dopamine cannot do.
 But L-DOPA can then be converted into dopamine, once inside the brain.

 L-DOPA is used in the clinical treatment of Parkinson’s disease as it can greatly reduce symptoms.

 L-DOPA is converted to dopamine via an enzyme, DOPA decarboxylase, that uses an active form of vitamin B6, pyridoxal phosphate, as a cofactor.
 For this reason B6 is often included in formulas along with L-DOPA or mucuna.